-To confirm the minutes of the meeting of the Committee held on 8 November 2023 as attached at Item 3.
+To confirm the minutes of the meeting of the Committee held on 6 December 2023 that will be circulated as part of the supplementary late sheets.
 A copy of the minutes will be placed on the dais prior to the meeting.